matheusmr13/create-micro-react-app/presentation_guide.md

 Import microfrontend
 Deploy application && show changes

-## Simplicity to add new miicrofrontend
+## Simplicity to add new microfrontend

 Create new repo
 Clone it